GLUT1: Interactions

 GLUT1 has been shown to interact with GIPC1.
-It is found in a complex with ADD2 and DMTN and interacts (via C-terminus cytoplasmic region) with DMTN isoform 2.
+It is found in a complex with adducin (ADD2) and Dematin (EPB49) and interacts (via C-terminus cytoplasmic region) with Dematin isoform 2.
 It also interacts with SNX27; the interaction is required when endocytosed to prevent degradation in lysosomes and promote recycling to the plasma membrane.
 This protein interacts with STOM.
 It interacts with SGTA (via Gln-rich region) and has binary interactions with CREB3-2.

 GLUT1 has two significant types in the brain: 45-kDa and 55-kDa.
 GLUT1 45-kDa is present in astroglia and neurons.
 GLUT1 55-kDa is present in the endothelial cells of the brain vasculature and is responsible for glucose transport across the blood–brain barrier; its deficiency causes a low level of glucose in CSF (less than 60 mg/dl) which may elicit seizures in deficient individuals.

 Recently a GLUT1 inhibitor DERL3 has been described and is often methylated in colorectal cancer.
 In this cancer, DERL3 methylations seem to mediate the Warburg effect.